BowlaSunsun/Data-science-bootcamp-batch11/README.md

 13. Intro to Python
 14. Essential Python For Data Analyst

-## 🥪 Optional course:  What I Learned
+## 💡 Bonus classes:  What I Learned
 - Lesrn how to use Ai x Gemini
 - Deep Dive Gemini
 - Power BI 101